Fluctuation Dissipation Relations for Active Field Theories

-In summary, we have introduced a new way of quantifying the non-equilibrium character of field theories, by for example probing deviations from the fluctuation-dissipation theorem, and a diagrammatic formalism that allows for perturbative calculations of the observables of interest.
-The calculations performed here demonstrate the strength of the developed framework using the specific example of NRCH.
-However, similar calculations can be performed for other active field theories, as well as other non-equilibrium field theories such as the Kardar-Parizi-Zhang (KPZ) equation for growing interfaces~\cite{kardarDynamicScalingGrowing1986}.
-Moreover, our framework can be readily generalized in a variety of ways to serve other types of applications in stochastic thermodynamics of fields, e.g. by putting bounds on quantities such as the anti-symmetric part of the correlation function in active field theories \cite{Ohga2023}.
+In summary, we have introduced a framework to quantify the non-equilibrium character of field theories, by for example probing deviations from the FDT, and applied it to examples from the literature of active field theories.
+We have shown that systems with odd mobility can obey a restricted FDR for some components while others are broken.
+We have also exploited the freedoms that exist in defining time-reversal transformations towards the derivation of alternative classes of FDRs.
+In the companion paper~\cite{johnsrudFluctuationDissipationRelations2025}, we develop a diagrammatic formalism for perturbative field theoretical verification of the FDRs.
+Our framework can be readily generalized in a variety of ways to serve other types of applications in stochastic thermodynamics of fields, e.g. by putting bounds on quantities such as the anti-symmetric part of the correlation function in active field theories \cite{Ohga2023}.

-\acknowledgements We acknowledge support from the Max Planck School Matter to Life and the MaxSynBio Consortium which are jointly funded by the Federal Ministry of Education and Research (BMBF) of Germany and the Max Planck Society.